ckormanyos/gamma_f77/README.md

 ## Calculation Method

+Let's look at some background information regarding computations of the real-valued gamma function.

 The real-valued gamma function, $\Gamma\left(x\right)$ can be readily calculated using a series expansion for its reciprocal near the origin.